-Early 2020 First Base Preview: Heavy at the Top
+2020 First Base Preview: Top 30 Rankings, Tiers and More

-With that said, these are my “too early” 2020 fantasy baseball first base ranks and overall outlook on the position.
-Yes, plenty will change, and players will be moving up and down this list as more information is provided and signings or trades occur.
-When it’s all said and done, this list will be updated.
-Until then, I will break down my ranks as they now stand, provide tiers and discuss players individually.
+With that said, these are my 2020 fantasy baseball first base ranks and overall outlook on the position.
+I will break down my ranks as they now stand, provide tiers and discuss players individually.
 Lastly, I included the 2020 steamer projections as well!

 I quickly want to clarify.
 The players listed are CURRENTLY first base eligible.
 The players that may gain first base eligibility once the season begins are not included.